-In a digital industry, where trends are constantly developing, you want to attract the best talent.
+In an industry where trends are constantly developing, attracting and retaining digital talent is top of mind.
 But digital skills are lacking in a number of sectors, and employees with these skills are in high demand.

 And yet, more than half of all workers would consider themselves ‘not engaged’ due to a lack of recognition, and a sense of stagnation.

 In today’s working environment, employees want and expect the companies they work for to be digitally mature, and to offer an environment where they can learn and develop.

 So how do we attract this sort of talent in a digitally focused era?
 A lot of it comes down to your employer brand, but here’s a few practical tips for developing a reputation as a modern, up-to-date employer who can acquire, and keep, great talent that will drive innovation at your company.

 As many recent graduates will be able to tell you, degrees aren’t usually enough to make a career out of these days.
 The best candidates are always looking for opportunities to develop their professional profile, and that means learning opportunities, additional qualifications, and practical workable experience.